-Photo by Brandon Ford-

-Springtime provides excellent marine fishing opportunities.
-Catch rates for near shore species of ground fish are often best in spring, and several species are available from ocean and bay shores and jetties.
+Springtime provides excellent marine fishing opportunities and several species are available from ocean and bay shores and jetties.
 In particular, lingcod, greenling, black rockfish, and perch species are popular with anglers.
 Black rockfish and lingcod are often on the bite after recently completing their annual spawning cycle.

 Tillamook Bay and jetty: Lingcod, rockfish, greenling, and perch can be caught along the jetties of Tillamook Bay.
 Crabbing also is available in the bays and the ocean.